haskoin/haskoin-core/README.md

 - BIP39 mnemonic keys
 - ECDSA secp256k1 cryptographic primitives
 - Script parsing
-- Building and signing of standard transactions (regular, multisig, p2sh)
+- Building and signing of standard transactions (regular, multisig, p2sh, segwit)
 - Parsing and manipulation of all Bitcoin and Bitcoin Cash protocol messages
 - Bloom filters and partial merkle trees (used in SPV wallets)
 - Comprehensive test suite